MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

     - Repeat for EntperiseCloudPrint app
     ![AAD Single Sign-On IWA](../media/hybrid-cloud-print/AAD-SingleSignOn-IWA.png)

-### Step 5 - Configure the required MDM policies
+### Step 6 - Configure the required MDM policies

 1. Login to your MDM provider
 2. Find the Enterprise Cloud Print policy group and configure the policies following the guidelines below:
   - CloudPrintOAuthAuthority = `https://login.microsoftonline.com/<Azure AD Directory ID>`.
 The directory ID can be found under Azure Active Directory > Properties
   - CloudPrintOAuthClientId = "Application \(client\) ID" value of the native app.
 You can find this under Azure Active Directory > App registrations > Select the native app > Overview
   - CloudPrinterDiscoveryEndPoint = External URL of the Mopria Discovery Service app.
 You can find this under Azure Active Directory > Enterprise applications > Select the Mopria Discovery Service app > Application proxy. **It must be exactly the same but without the trailing "/"**
-  - MopriaDiscoveryResourceId = The "Application ID URI" of the Mopria Discovery Service app.
+  - MopriaDiscoveryResourceId = The Application ID URI of the Mopria Discovery Service app.
 You can find this under Azure Active Directory > App registrations > Select the Mopria Discovery Service app > Overview
-  - CloudPrintResourceId = The "Application ID URI" of the Enterprise Cloud Print app.
+  - CloudPrintResourceId = The Application ID URI of the Enterprise Cloud Print app.
 You can find this under Azure Active Directory > App registrations > Select the Enterprise Cloud Print app > Overview
   - DiscoveryMaxPrinterLimit = \<a positive integer\>

 > Note: If you are using Microsoft Intune service, you can find these settings under the "Cloud Printer" category.